-RISKS OF LASER RESURFACING ARE AS FOLLOWS:
+RISKS OF LASER RESURFACING/IPL:

 Every procedure involves a certain amount of risk, and it is important that you understand the risks involved.
 An individual's choice to undergo a procedure is based on the comparison of the potential risks to benefits.
-Although most patients do not experience the following complications, you should discuss each of them with your plastic surgeon(s) to make sure you understand the risks, potential complications, and consequences of laser resurfacing treatment.
+Although most patients do not experience the following complications, you should discuss each of them with your plastic surgeon to make sure you understand the risks, potential complications, and consequences of laser treatments.

-INFECTION - Although infection following skin treatment is unusual, bacterial, fungal, and viral infections can occur.
-Herpes simplex virus infections around the mouth, can occur following a resurfacing treatment.
-This applies to both individuals with a past history of Herpes simplex virus infections and individuals with no known history of Herpes simplex virus infections in the mouth area.
-You will be given a prescription for Valtrex (antiviral) to be taken prior to treatment to suppress a potential infection from this virus.
-Should any type of skin infection occur, additional treatment including antibiotics may be necessary.
+INFECTION - Although unusual, bacterial, fungal, and viral infections can occur.
+Herpes Simplex Virus (HSV) infections can occur following a resurfacing treatment.
+This applies to both individuals with history of HSV and individuals with no history of HSV infections.
+For certain laser procedures, you will be given a prescription for Valtrex (antiviral) to be taken before treatment to suppress a potential infection from this virus.
+Should a skin infection occur, additional treatment including antibiotics may be necessary.